JagsJulia/Jags.jl/README.md

 data["n"] = 5
 ```

-Input data for the simulation.
+Input data for the simulation of 4 chains.

 ```
 inits = [